 Some people will say that his work in rescuing the SLC Winter Olympics is where Mitt Romney really learned what it takes to become a public leader:

-In rescuing the 2002 Salt Lake City Winter Games, which had been tarnished by scandal, Mr. Romney learned the ways of Washington and the hurly-burly of politics, mastered the news media, built a staff of loyalists and made fund-raising connections in Utah that have proven vital to his presidential campaign.
+In rescuing the 2002 Salt Lake City Winter Games, which had been tarnished by scandal, Mr. Romney learned the ways of Washington and the hurly-burly of politics, mastered the news media, built a staff of loyalists and made fund-raising connections in Utah that have proven vital to his presidential campaign.“The Olympics gave him a public persona he didn’t have before,” said Robert H. Garff, a businessman who served as the chairman of the Salt Lake Organizing Committee.
+“He grew into the person he is today.”

 Although Mitt Romney was picking up new leadership skills, he was also applying his business skills to make the games successful financially.
-In fact, Mitt Romney broke the record for raising private money for an Olympics - winter or summer and made the 2002 Winter Olympics a profitable enterprise
+In fact, Mitt Romney broke the record for raising private money for an Olympics - winter or summer and made the 2002 Winter Olympics a profitable enterprise:

 But Romney's most remarkable intervention--the one that placed him on a national stage--came with the 2002 Winter Olympics held in Salt Lake City.
 In 1999 the event already was $379 million in debt, and there were allegations of bribery involving top officials.
 Romney was asked to head up the games.
 Under his leadership, they turned into a spectacular success, clearing a profit of $100 million.
 Romney himself contributed $1 million, and donated his three years of pay ($275,000 per annum) to charity.